Posted March 13, 2018

 “Japanese game developer Nippon Ichi Software (NIS) has suffered a major data breach and is offering customers, er, $5 as compensation.
 In an email sent to customers last week, NIS admitted that its American arm had fallen victim to a breach compromising the personal and financial data of its online customers.
 While it’s unclear how many customers have been affected, NIS has confirmed that the breach took place between 3 January and 26 February and affected two of its online stores, which have since been taken offline.
 However, during that time frame, hackers were able to make off with customers payment card details, email address and address information, although NIS has said that those who ordered using PayPal have not been affected.
 NIS noted that it does not store customers’ payment card information and that user accounts are used “primarily to track past orders and gain rewards points.”
 Data for past orders is stored securely and will only show the last four digits of a credit card, and will not show the CVV security code or expiration date,” NIS said.
 NIS is recommending, naturally, that all customers change their passwords immediately and check their card statements for any suspicious activity.”

 “A new analysis of industrial control components used by utilities indicated 61 percent of them could cause “severe operational impact” if affected by a cyberattack.
 The research from cybersecurity firm Dragos, as reported by The Daily Beast, looked at 163 new security vulnerabilities that came to light last year.
 So far, 72 percent of the vulnerabilities have no known way to be closed.
 However, only 15 percent of the vulnerabilities are accessible from the outside, with the rest requiring the attacker to have already gained access to a plant operations network.
 The majority of the security holes are in equipment that are already tightly secured in other ways.
 The report by Dragos, which covers an array of potential cybersecurity threats worldwide, notes Russian hackers caused an electrical outage in Ukraine over a year ago, and North Korea may be looking to do the same in the United States.
-Currently, malware known as Covellite is attacking electric utilities in the United States, Europe and parts of east Asia with spear-phishing attacks.”
+Currently, Malware: Software that is intended to damage or disable computers and computer systems. known as Covellite is attacking electric utilities in the United States, Europe and parts of east Asia with spear-phishing attacks.”